alexhayes/t/README.md

 _So I think this works.
 It works for me.
 But it's not really ready for primetime yet.
 Released some others can look / play._

+We're using this for helping us track our time at [Common Code](http://commoncode.io).

 ## Installation

 Install with pip: